Minimum Distance Approach to Inference with Many Instruments: Minimum distance estimation and inference

-Recently, \citet{ccj12}, in the context of strong instrument asymptotics with fixed number of instruments, proposed a modification of \liml\ that is more efficient than \liml\ when the distribution of the reduced-form errors is not Normal.
-The modification was to use a more efficient estimator of the reduced-form coefficients $\Pin$ than $\hat{\Pi}$. \citet{ccj12} use a two-step estimator that uses a kernel estimator of the distribution of the reduced-form errors in the first step based on the reduced-form residuals $\hat{v}_{i}$ (defined in \eqref{eq:rss}).
-Under \Cref{an:mi}, when the number of regressors in the reduced-form regression increases with sample size however, this kernel estimator will not be consistent, and so this estimator is unlikely to perform well in settings with many instruments.
+Recently, \citet{ccj12}, in the context of few strong instrument asymptotics, proposed a modification of \liml\ that is more efficient than \liml\ when the distribution of the reduced-form errors is not normal.
+The modification was to use a more efficient estimator of the reduced-form coefficients $\Pin$ than $\hat{\Pi}$. \citet{ccj12} use a two-step estimator that uses a kernel estimator of the distribution of the reduced-form errors in the first step Under \Cref{an:mi}, when the number of regressors in the reduced-form regression increases with sample size however, this kernel estimator will not be consistent, and so this estimator is unlikely to perform well in settings with many instruments.
 In contrast, $\h{\beta}{emd}$ uses the same estimator $\hat{\Pi}$ of $\Pin$ as \liml, but combines the information about $\beta$ in $\hat{\Pi}$ in a more efficient way.
 On the other hand, $\h{\beta}{emd}$ requires $\alphai>0$ for the efficiency gain to be non-zero.